 Play: to engage in sport or recreation: FROLIC

 Having partaken of the maze itself, the entire scene looks different.

-We’ve engaged playfully among stalks and loops, under a blue October sky.
-Deep in the maze, we know firsthand about the sound of corn husks in the breeze, dead ends on dusty paths, tempting shortcuts, disorientation from no landmarks or perspective, a sometimes present-sometimes silent overseer, and the pull of the crowd mentality versus going it alone or with just a few others.
-We also know the frolic of finding our way among corn stalks, which we so long only observed at a distant.
+Deep in the maze, we know firsthand about the sound of corn husks in the breeze, dead ends on dusty paths, tempting shortcuts, disorientation from no landmarks or perspective, a sometimes present/sometimes silent overseer, and the pull of the crowd mentality versus going it alone or with just a few others.
+We also know the frolic of play, finding our way among corn stalks, which we so long only observed at a distant.

+Play: to engage in sport or recreation: FROLIC